apigear-io/apigear-docs/template-unreal/docs/features.md

 <!-- -->

 *Your application programs against the generated API interfaces.
-Stubs provide local implementations, OLink and MsgBus connect to remote services, Monitor wraps any implementation for tracing, and the Infrastructure layer provides settings and connection management.*
+Stubs provide local implementations, OLink, MsgBus, and MQTT connect to remote services, JNI bridges to Android services, Monitor wraps any implementation for tracing, and the Infrastructure layer provides settings and connection management.*

+note

+The JNI feature requires the `template-java` `jnibridge` feature for the Java-side bridge code.
+See [JNI](/template-unreal/docs/features/jni.md) for setup details.

 ### Core Features[​](#core-features "Direct link to Core Features")